The Franchise King® | Learn How To Become A Franchisee

 • A brief biography* of the consultant

-• An explanation of what he does
+• An explanation of what he or she does

 • Next steps